We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 To place the last node on top of the first, you have to create it a little bit aside and then move it on top of the first node.
 Otherwise, you will select the first node instead of creating a new node.

-When whole object is drawn, click the secondary mouse button to invoke the pop-up menu.
-Choose Generate Stitches to end the digitizing of the letter.
-Notice other commands in this menu that allows you to convert curves to straight lines and vice versa, insert or delete elements and also change position of start and end point of the fill.
-Program fills the Fill object with thread beginning in the start point and finishing in the end point.
-Correct placement of these two points are very important if you want to connect several objects together and avoid trims.
+When the entire object is drawn, click the secondary mouse button to bring up the context menu.
+To finish digitizing the letter, select the Generate Stitches command.
+Notice the other commands in this menu that allow you to convert curves to straight lines and vice versa, insert or delete elements, and also change the position of the start and end points of the fill.
+The program fills the object with a thread that starts at the start point and ends at the end point.
+The correct placement of these two points is very important if you want to connect several objects and avoid trims.

 Fig. 8.
 Draw curves along the contour of letter E, starting at the right side.
-Then Click secondary mouse button to invoke the pop-up menu and select Generate Stitches .
-3 lines sticking at various angles from the first node are indicators of zig-zag underlay 1, zig-zag underlay 2 and cover stitches angles.
+Then Click secondary mouse button to bring up the pop-up menu and select Generate Stitches command.
+The three lines extending at different angles from the first node are indicators of the angles of the zig-zag underlay 1, zig-zag underlay 2, and the cover stitches.

 Fig. 9.
 Finished letter E filled with underlay and cover stitches.